gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

             })
     }

-This is how you need to use it with the Gini Pay Bank SDK:
+This is how you need to use it with the Gini Bank SDK:

 .. code-block:: java

     private var fileImportCancellationToken: CancellationToken? = null

     fun launchGiniVisionForIntent(intent: Intent) {
-        fileImportCancellationToken = GiniPayBank.createDocumentForImportedFiles(intent, this,
+        fileImportCancellationToken = GiniBank.createDocumentForImportedFiles(intent, this,
             object : AsyncCallback<Document, ImportedFileValidationException> {
                 override fun onSuccess(result: Document) {
                     fileImportCancellationToken = null